PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

-The component will be defined in HTML, CSS and pure Javascript we don't need to rely on browser vendors any more to agree on implementing elements, now we can have meta plaforms like Google, Twitter, Facebook, WeChat itterating on the element unified catalogues (for example).
+The component will be defined in HTML, CSS and pure Javascript we don't need to rely on browser vendors any more to agree on implementing elements, now we can have meta platforms like Google, Twitter, Facebook, WeChat iterating on the element unified catalogues (for example).

 ### Component User